Intro: Blogging with purpose

 Armed with everything I know about digital marketing and a blog that became the central hub for my portfolio, passion projects, and businesses, we managed to live our best lives, raising twins while my husband finished Nursing school.

-Around this time I also launched a Boutique Design Studio where I offered brand and website design services, which I still do to this day.
-After 5 amazing years with that tech startup, I resigned from my job to focus on my blogging career and passion projects.
+Around this time I also launched a Boutique Design Studio where I offered brand and website design services.
+After 5 amazing years with the agency, I resigned from my job to take a breather for 2 years.
+It was then that I went back to (semi-full-time) blogging.

 Looking back, my blogging career and my passion for designing, studying, and writing blogs sustained our little family.
 And I couldn’t be more grateful for this gift!